cnnmon/tiffanywang/public/text/october/index.md

 **llm arena for overlooked traits:** mbti, enneagram, bartle taxonomy, favorite thing about itself, favorite other llm, least favorite other llm, best financial advice (disclaimer: don't use it for financial advice), ability to deceive.

-i might act on these ideas when i have the time, but let me know if any of these ideas are particularly inspiring to you!